A. Evelyn Newman

 Anna Evelyn Newman (January 8, 1881 – November 27, 1969) was an American educator, writer and peace activist.
 She was one of the American delegates to the 1915 meeting of the International Congress of Women, held at The Hague.
 She was Dean of Women at Colorado State Teachers College from 1923 to 1929, and elected chair of the National Association of Deans of Women in 1927.
 She taught English at Rollins College in Florida from 1931 to 1939.

 Early life and education

 Newman was born in Jefferson County, Kentucky.
 She trained as a teacher, and was a student of Anna J. Hamilton.
 She earned a bachelor's degree and a master's degree from the University of Chicago.
-In 1929, she completed a doctorate at the University of Dublin.
+In 1929, she completed a doctorate at Trinity College Dublin.
 She also attended courses at Oxford, and at the University of Geneva.

 Career

 Education

 Newman taught English and sociology courses at the Minnesota State Normal School in Moorhead.
 From 1923 to 1929, she was Dean of Women at Colorado State Teachers College, where she also taught beginning in 1920.
 In 1926 she led a group of American students on a study tour in Europe.
 She was elected chair of the National Association of Deans of Women in 1927.
 From 1931 to 1939, she taught English and international relations at Rollins College in Florida.
 In 1939 she returned to Colorado, as head of the English department at the renamed Colorado State College of Education in Greeley.